Click links to jump to specific days:

 It was easy to find our campsite on the outskirts of Thurso.
 When we arrived

-the wind had died down and there was blue sky and sun in stead of rain.
+the wind had died down and there was blue sky and sun instead of rain.
 The

 view was so clear that we could see Hoy, one of the Orkney Islands, in the distance.